pvega62/software/raw-md-files/data-pipelines/using-postman-mock-server.md

 ---

-## Step 1.
-Import the files into Postman
+## 1. Import the files into Postman

 1. Open Postman and click **Import**.
 2. Upload: